 |KOHO Premium Prepaid Visa||Additional 1% cash back in the first 90 days (terms)||Up to 2% cash back||$84, no income requirements||Apply Now|

 Scotiabank Passport Visa Infinite

-Currently our #1 rated no foreign exchange fee credit card, the
+One of our top no foreign exchange fee credit cards, the

 To start you off, you’ll earn 25,000 Scotia Rewards points after spending $1,000 in the first 3 months.
 That’s worth $250 when redeemed for travel.